 While Jefferson's design to expand the College building was never realized, his efforts to reorganize the William & Mary's faculty and curriculum bore more fruit, although that endeavor, too, fell short of his goals.

 William & Mary has changed a great deal since the days that Thomas Jefferson lived and studied in the Wren Building.
-Now, 6,301 undergraduates and 2,183 graduate students enjoy a broad array of degree options, ranging from law and marine science to education and English.
+Now, more than 6,000 undergraduates and 2,000 graduate students enjoy a broad array of degree options, ranging from law and marine science to education and English.
 But even after three centuries, today's William & Mary, like that of Jefferson's day, is committed to educating students who can serve their nation and the world in exemplary ways.